JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Parable_of_the_Sower.md

 > _After Jesus had heard similar objections to the gospel of the kingdom presented by Thomas, Nathaniel, Simon Zelotes, and Matthew, he said to the twelve:_
 >
 > _“I have come into this world to do the will of my Father and to reveal his loving character to all mankind.
 That, my brethren, is my mission.
 And this one thing I will do, regardless of the misunderstanding of my teachings by Jews or gentiles of this day or of another generation.
 But you should not overlook the fact that even divine love has its severe disciplines.
 A father’s love for his son oftentimes impels the father to restrain the unwise acts of his thoughtless offspring.
 The child does not always comprehend the wise and loving motives of the father’s restraining discipline.
 But I declare to you that my Father in Paradise does rule a universe of universes by the compelling power of his love.
 Love is the greatest of all spirit realities.
 Truth is a liberating revelation, but love is the supreme relationship.
 And no matter what blunders your fellow men make in their world management of today, in an age to come the gospel which I declare to you will rule this very world.
-The ultimate goal of human progress is the reverent recognition of the fatherhood of God and the loving materialization of the brotherhood of man.’_ [[UB 143:1.3-4](/en/The_Urantia_Book/143#p1_3)]
+The ultimate goal of human progress is the reverent recognition of the fatherhood of God and the loving materialization of the brotherhood of man.’_ <a id="a87_1141"></a>[[UB 143:1.3-4](/en/The_Urantia_Book/143#p1_3)]

 ## William Wentworth, Canberra